allinbits/goz-tips/README.md

 # Seond tokens to GoZ Hub
-Tips and tricks to send tokens to and from the Game of Zones Hub.
+Tips and tricks to send tokens to and from the Game of Zones Hub with Iqlusion's relayer software.

-## Relayer
+## Send tokens between zones

 ```
 # add aliases to your preferred shell